-If you’re interested in the best possible return on investment in your direct marketing efforts, start by cleaning up your contact lists.
+Are you interested in the best possible return on investment in your direct marketing efforts?
+Start by cleaning up your contact lists.

 Keeping Contacts Connected